Business communications have evolved rapidly over the past few decades.

 The average cost of a data breach in the U.S. is $8.64 million

-It’s worth noting that the U.S. has the highest average cost of a data breach, and healthcare has the highest industry average cost at $7.13 million.
+It’s worth noting that the U.S. has the highest average data breach cost, and healthcare has the highest industry average cost at $7.13 million.

-Data breaches are surefire ways to lose customers, consumer trust, brand reputation, and face potential legal issues depending on the type of data that was exposed.
+Data breaches are surefire ways to lose customers, consumer trust, brand reputation, and potential legal issues depending on the type of data exposed.
 When it comes to industries with compliance requirements, like healthcare, you need solutions that are capable of protecting sensitive data.

 Nearly 1 in every 6 adults in the U.S. fall victim to scam calls